AdrianArtacho/SALTA/README.md

 # /SALTA/ (working name)

-This document describes the usage and troubleshooting of the *Orbis* App.
+This document describes the usage and troubleshooting of the *SALTA* App.
+Included are also the following submodules:

+- [prepcsv](prepcsv/README.md) module for preprocessing of data

+-

+---

 Other related documents are:

 - [Setting up a virtual environment](documentation/readme_venv.md)

 - [Communicating across modules using OSC](documentation/readme_osc.md)

 - [Install and troubleshoot](documentation/readme_install.md)

+---

 ## Extract landmarks from video